 That combined with the carbon monoxide you inhale each time you take a puff on a tobacco cigarette, which works to displace the oxygen in your bloodstream, as well as the tar that is slowly lining your lungs, reducing their elasticity and increasing your phlegm production, will all conspire against your ability to exercise effectively.

-But does vaping have the same negative affect?
+But does vaping have the same negative effect?

 Of course vaping doesn’t have the hundreds of chemicals that tobacco cigarettes have, nor does it have the tar that coats your lungs, reducing their functioning capacity, and undermining your efforts to workout.

 And if you vape nicotine based e-liquids, you could actually be working out harder.
 Why?
-Because nicotine is a stimulant, giving you an extra boost of energy, just when you need it.
+Because nicotine is a stimulant, giving you an extra boost of energy, just when you need it, according to this livestrong article.

 How vaping affects exercise